flutter/website/src/docs/development/tools/hot-reload.md

 Performing hot reload...
 Reloaded 1 of 448 libraries in 978ms.
 ```

-The app updates to reflect your change, and the current state of the
+The app updates to reflect your change,
-app&mdash;the value of the counter variable in the above example&mdash;is
-preserved.
+and the current state of the app is preserved.
 Your app continues to execute from where it was prior to running
 the hot reload command.
 The code updates and execution continues.

-A code change has a visible effect only if the modified Dart code is run again
+A code change has a visible effect only if the modified Dart code
-after the change.
-Specifically, a hot reload causes all the existing widgets to
+is run again after the change.
+Specifically,
+a hot reload causes all of the existing widgets to rebuild.
-rebuild.
-Only code involved in the rebuilding of the widgets are automatically
+Only code involved in the rebuilding of the widgets is
-re-executed.
+automatically re-executed.

 The next sections describe common situations where the
-modified code _won't_ run again after hot reload.
+modified code _won't_ run again after a hot reload.
 In some cases,
 small changes to the Dart code enable you to continue using hot
 reload for your app.